One of the most honest, hard working and gentle breeds of horse in the world today. Bred for generations solely in the

 UK and Ireland by Romany Gypsy/Traveller folk for their temperament, stamina, strength and versatility.

 History of the Gypsy Cob breed

-The Gypsy Cob is used in nearly every aspect of the Gypsies life, from pulling the colourful wagons that were the Gypsy’s homes, to pulling the smaller wagon’s used for work.
+The Gypsy Cob was used in nearly every aspect of the Gypsies' life, from pulling the colourful wagons that were the Gypsy’s homes to pulling the smaller wagons used for work.
 Travelling the roads and often cared for by children, it was essential that the horses be both strong and kind with a willing disposition.
 They also had to be of a hardy nature, sound and easily kept, as there were no special provisions made for food or shelter.
 They lived on the vacant land and grass strips found next to the road.